-If the counter transac Transaction Relationship with the Original owner who sold the real estate to the Relationship between the original owner and Date of the original Basis or reference used in setting the Real estateacquired by Real estate acquired Date of the event amount Status of payment Counterparty counterparty counterparty the acquirer transaction Amount price Test Research, Inc. Test Research Linkou plant May 5, 2021 \$ 1,828,800 Based on the contract schedule (Note) LEE MING CONSTRUCTION CO., LTD. None Not applicable Not applicable Not applicable Not applicable Price comparison and price negotiation Exp ope acquisition of real estate and status of Other the real estate commitments
+Relationship Original owner between the Reason for Relationship who sold the original owner Date of the Basis or reference acquisition of real Real estate Transaction with the real estate to the and original used in setting the estate and status of Other acquired by Real estate acquired Date of the event amount Status of payment Counterparty counterparty counterparty the acquirer transaction Amount price the real estate commitments Test Research, Inc. Test Research Linkou plant May 5, 2021 \$ 1,878,109 Based on the contract LEE MING None Not applicable Not applicable Not applicable Not applicable Price comparison Expansion of future business and None schedule (Note) CONSTRUCTION CO., and price operational needs LTD. negotiation

-Note: As of December 31, 2022, the Company has paid \$747,065 (including the payment amounting to \$677,570 for the year ended December 31, 2022) and the amount which has been billed but not yet paid amounted to \$165,049.
+Note: As of December 31, 2023, the Company has paid \$1,593,485 (including tax)(of which \$846,420 is the amount paid in 2023), and there is no outstanding bill that has been issued but not yet paid.